What is new in this edition of the course?

 What topics will this course cover?

-During the course of this five weeks we will discuss biological and psychological topics related to eating and food.
+During this five week course we will discuss biological and psychological topics related to eating and food.

-During the second activity of the first week we will introduce some background notions related to the rest of the corse.
-We’ll talk about brain and its metabolism, as well as the axes that link the brain with our gut and other organs.
+During the second activity of the first week we will explore some background notions related to the rest of the course.
+We will talk about the brain and its metabolism, as well as the axes that link the brain with our gut and other organs.

 The first activity of the second week will be devoted to the brain responses to feeding, focusing on the reward systems.
 The videos and articles you will find will introduce you to the subject of the second activity of that week, food addiction.

 Going forward, in the third week we will discuss the relationship between mind and food, touching topics such as emotional eating and restrained eating.
-Emotional eating, and a way to measure it, will also be the focus of our third weekly discussion.
+Emotional eating, and a way to measure it, will also be explored.

-In the fourth week we will transition from psychological topics to biological topics.
-In its first activity we will discuss eating disorders, as they can be analyzed from both perspectives, while in the second activity we will focus on the effects on the body that unhealthy eating behavior can have.
+In the fourth week, we will transition from psychological topics to biological topics.
+In the first activity we will discuss eating disorders, and in the second activity we will focus on the effects on the body that unhealthy eating behaviour can have.